M-earnest/internship_MichaelErnst/open lab notebook/september_2018.md

 - removed unnecessary global declarations
 - changed stimuli calls to relative paths and changed folder structure
-- exchanged if-statement structure, which previously was used to differ between settings, to function statements -> simplifying structure into either one function for each setting or writing general function, which simply takes setting as keyword for saving
+- exchanged if-statement structure, which previously was used to differ between settings, to function statements -> simplifying structure into general function, which simply takes setting as keyword input
-- changed range of for loop to (0, 14), instead of (0, 13)
+- changed range to (0, 14), instead of (0, 13), so that all stimuli are presented

 updating distro to 18.04, including complete system overhaul